 Vegan chocolate shakeology is 20.5% fat.

-Since the FDA deems anything that is 20% or more as “high,” this would technically mean that Shakeology is a high fat product.
-But, because fat slows down digestion, I wonder if this this higher fat content might play a role in “reduce cravings” claim for Shakeology?
+Since the FDA deems anything that is 20% or more as “high,” this would technically mean that Shakeology is a high-fat product.
+But, because fat slows down digestion, I wonder if this higher fat content might play a role in “reduce cravings” claim for Shakeology?

 On the plus side, I don't see anything in the ingredients that say “fat” to me.
 In other words, I believe any fat that's in the product is likely naturally occurring in the ingredients.
 That's actually kind of rare in meal replacement shakes, that often have a wide assortment of chemicals added to make them taste better.
 I applaud the company for taking the high road when it comes to this.